 A Filipino housekeeper told Migrant-Rights.org she has been working without a proper visa for the last two years.
 “My employer didn’t give me enough food or pay me properly.
 So I ran away.
 I could not continue working there.
 I live with my friend now.”
 She does not want to file a formal complaint.
 “Nothing will happen to them, but I will be sent back.
 So I will save enough money working part-time jobs, and after that will go to my embassy for help.”
 She echoes the strategy many other undocumented workers adopt.

 Ann Abunda’s primary concern is that these platforms are not regulated and makes workers vulnerable to trafficking.
-Abunda is the Head Volunteer of Sandigan Kuwait, a domestic workers network and spoke in depth with Migrant-Rights.org on how social media facilitates trafficking.
+Abunda is the Head Volunteer of Sandigan Kuwait, a domestic workers network and spoke in-depth with Migrant-Rights.org on how social media facilitates trafficking.

 “The worker must be deployed in the country she was recruited for, say Kuwait, where her visa status will guarantee her some protection under their monitoring systems.
 We have difficulty helping them once they leave the original country of deployment.”

-She feels that it is tricky even if the worker moves to country where there is no ban.
+She feels that it is tricky even if the worker moves to a country where there is no ban.

 “Basically it is cross border trafficking.
-They use Facebook and Instagram to recruit from neighboring countries.
+They use Facebook and Instagram to recruit from neighbouring countries.
 They [workers and sponsors] are posting their identity on Instagram to “sell” them,” she says, pointing out that many employers bring their ‘house helper’ to countries like Saudi, Egypt and Lebanon to avoid legal responsibility and local regulation for domestic workers.

 As for workers who wish to legally transfer their visa, Abunda suggests they go through the original agency, and they redeploy at no cost, in the case of Filipino workers and accredited agencies.